consensus-shipyard/ipc/specs/customizability.md

 The gas price in the FVM is by default [determined](https://github.com/filecoin-project/ref-fvm/blob/c39d880d086aa2e771c7190163436e02715d80f3/fvm/src/machine/mod.rs#L156) by the network version when the `NetworkConfig` is created, but could further be customised by assigning to the `price_list` field.
 Should Fendermint have to do that, it would be in the [constructor](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/fendermint/vm/interpreter/src/fvm/state/exec.rs#L132) of the `FvmExecState`.

 The `base_fee` set in genesis is also part of the gas policy.
 Currently it’s a static value, but it’s part of the upgradable parts of the `FvmExecState` and `FvmStateParams`, with its history maintained by the `App`.
 The interpreters could have logic to change its value based on the blocks they process.

-Also take a look at the following issue to see another proposal to use the `chainmetadata` actor to track the `base_fee` :